How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Introduction

 These different specifications reflect researchers' focus on different aspects of nonlinearity that may be most relevant for their specific research questions.
-Despite the prevalence of these approaches in applied research, fundamental questions remain: What specific aspects of nonlinearity does each specification capture?
-How do they perform under realistic nonlinear data-generating processes?
-And when researchers need a more comprehensive view of nonlinear dynamics, which specification best approximates the true impulse responses?
+Despite the prevalence of these approaches in applied research, fundamental questions remain: What specific aspects of nonlinearity does each specification capture, and how well does it do so?
+Can we propose a specification that better approximates the true impulse responses?
 Answering these questions requires a framework that is both rich enough to generate economically meaningful nonlinearities and tractable enough to derive analytical results.

-To address these questions systematically, we focus on a tractable yet rich class of nonlinear models as our data-generating process: quadratic vector autoregression (QVAR) models.
-Building on the univariate QAR model introduced by \cite{AruobaEtAl2017}, this class of models is motivated by pruned perturbation solutions of DSGE models (\citealp{KimEtAl2008}), which eliminate explosive dynamics from higher-order approximations while preserving economically meaningful nonlinearities.
-The resulting QVAR framework is both theoretically grounded in DSGE literature and empirically tractable.
-Under this class of data-generating process, the true conditional average response has both state-dependent first-order components and second-order components, providing a natural benchmark for evaluating different LP specifications.
+Therefore, we focus on a tractable yet rich class of nonlinear models as our data-generating process: quadratic vector autoregression (QVAR) models.
+QVAR generalizes the QAR model introduced by \cite{AruobaEtAl2017}, which is the univariate case of QVAR, and is motivated by pruned perturbation solutions of DSGE models (\citealp{KimEtAl2008}).
+Higher-order perturbation methods are widely used in quantitative macroeconomics to capture key nonlinearities inherent in models and data; see \cite{FernandezEtAl2015} for stochastic volatility, \cite{Andreasen2012} for time-varying risk premia, and \cite{KimRuge-Murcia2009} for asymmetric price adjustment.
+This makes the QVAR framework theoretically grounded in the DSGE literature and empirically tractable.
+Under this class of data-generating processes, the true impulse response features a state-dependent first-order component as well as a second-order component, providing a natural benchmark for evaluating different LP specifications.